Supporting the Victim/Survivor

 These questions remove accountability from the perpetrator.
 The person who has been assaulted is probably thinking the very same thing and blaming themselves for what happened.

-Remember - sexual assault is never the fault of the person who has been assaulted.
+Remember - sexual harm is never the fault of the person who has been harmed.

 It’s normal to feel upset, even angry, when someone tells you that they have been through something traumatic.
 Acknowledge your feelings and seek help for yourself when you need it.
 You can call 1800RESPECT or talk to Safer Community (see below).

 If you are a Deakin staff member talk to your manager or Deakin’s Employee Assistance Program (EAP).